Mount Allison University supports and promotes responsible choices surrounding cannabis consumption.

 We want to reduce the harms associated with cannabis use and continue to work with students, faculty, staff, and community partners to develop strategies, policies, and best practices related to harm reduction.

-Cannabis will be legalized on Oct.
+Cannabis became legalized in Canada on Oct.
 17, 2018.
 Visit www.mta.ca/codeofconduct/cannabis for updates on the University's No-Smoking Policy, the Student Code of Conduct, and the Residence Life Code of Conduct.

 Harm reduction at Mount Allison